Exploring Vision Neural Network Pruning via Screening Methodology: Related Work

 \subsection{Unstructured Weight Pruning}

 Unstructured weight pruning is aimed at reducing the number of parameters in a neural network by removing unimportant or redundant weights or connections.
-In recent ones, one of the simplest and most efficient strategy for pruning weights relies on the magnitudes \cite{han2015learning, Zhu2017ToPO, Kusupati2020SoftTW, Guo9533741, Guo9533833}.
+One of the simplest and most efficient strategies for pruning weights relies on the magnitudes \cite{han2015learning, Zhu2017ToPO, Guo9533741, Guo9533833}.
 This assumes that weights of smaller magnitudes are less important and thus contribute less to the performance of a model.
 It is a computationally inexpensive approach, because one needs only the computation of either $l_1$ or $l_2$ norms, which, in turn, can be highly scalable for big models.
 On that aspect, \cite{guo2016dynamic} developed a pruning strategy that integrates the aspect of connection slicing during pruning to evade incorrect pruning.
 Connection slicing allows the pruning of parameters in whole groups or slabs and ensures the structural integrity of the network.
-Such methods thus tend to avoid removing key connections that are crucial for a model's good performance. \cite{Lin2020DynamicMP} and \cite{Savarese2019WinningTL} leverage gradient-based criteria for unstructured weight pruning by refining the pruning process by modifying aspects such as the behavior of forward propagation or approximating $l_0$ regularization.
-Unstructured weight pruning mostly is related to sparse matrix operation implementation.
-Typically, specialized libraries or hardware should be utilized to fully leverage unstructured pruning.
-This limits the applicability in certain practical scenarios.
+Such methods thus tend to avoid removing key connections that are crucial for a model's good performance. \cite{Lin2020DynamicMP} and \cite{Savarese2019WinningTL} leverage gradient-based criteria for unstructured weight pruning by refining the pruning process by modifying aspects such as the behavior of forward propagation or approximating $l_0$ regularization. \cite{shi2024towards} formulates the core unstructured pruning objective using an energy consumption model derived from Synaptic Operations (SOPs).